bigewiki/honors-api/README.md

 #### /stories/\${id}

-No parameters required, use the story id in the path to delete that story.
+Requires JSON object containing a key of token with the value of the full token.
+Use the story id in the path to delete that story.
 Will fail if story has associated comments, tasks, or child dependencies (foreign key check failure).
 ex: /stories/34
+Request body: {"token":"asdfghjk.r4ndom1z3dt0k3nv41u3"}

 ## SPRINTS